tuaris/freebsd-desktop/README.md

 ## Requirements

 Platform options are limited only due to lack of packages.
+It's recomended that you start with a fresh copy of FreeBSD for the best results.

 - FreeBSD 13.2-RELEASE or later
 - 64-bit edition (amd64)